siberianfox/g2wiki/Overview-of-Motion-Processing.md

 6. The runtime, which is the part that generates the steps of the currently loaded segment.
 The runtime never stops.
 Even when motion is stopped, the runtime is constantly running.

 As for the timing I mentioned before, our system is designed to be pull, where:
+- the step clock (DDA clock) interrupt that sends pulses to the motor outputs,
-- the runtime informs the loader when to run,
+- the runtime informs the loader when to run (at the end of each segment of steps),
 - which then signals the exec to prepare a new segment,
-- which tells the JIT to plan the next sections of the next block,
+- which tells the JIT to plan the next block,
 - and when the exec is done with a block and ejects it, it tells the parser there’s a space to parse a new block,
 - which tells the XIO (serial port, usb, etc) to read a new line of gcode

 So, if you remove the runtime and exec and move them to a new processor, you’ll have to handle the timing and pull of those subsystems another way.

-Timing is also important in that some segments (as brief as 0.25 ms) are a whole block which was a gcode segment.
+Timing is important in that some segments (as brief as 0.25 ms) are a whole block which was a gcode segment.
 UART and USB serial (generally on the host side) is not that fast, generally, and so we have to throttle those by other means.
+If the planner detects that the serial system cannot keep up with these short moves it slows down the velocity (throttles) so that the input system can keep up and the planner is not starved.

 Basically if you take all of stepper.cpp and the last third of plan_exec.cpp and move them to another processor, then you’ll have achieved your goal (of separating out the step generation from the motion planning).
 Of course you have to make them talk and sync up as I mentioned before.